Developer Coaching

 This feature is currently in beta.
 Speak to your CSM for more information about accessing it.

 Developer Coaching allows those in a management or team lead position to view insights about an individual team member's workflow in order to identify information on developer wellness and experience.
-To access Developer Coaching, go to People > Coaching.
+To view Developer Coaching, go to People > Coaching.

 Filtering the dashboard